Complete Labour Law Compliance Guide for Employers

 Step 1: Identify Applicable Labour Laws

 Prepare a consolidated list of all the applicable central & state labour laws, wage codes, social security measures, & industry-specific regulations applicable to your jurisdiction, workforce categories, & employment contracts.
-Here are the 10 major laws employers must keep in mind while preparing the new year payroll compliance checklist in 2026:

 - Code on Wages, 2019